 Mr. Poladian has been actively involved as a senior real estate and capital markets professional for more than two decades.
-He is Managing Director of Springhurst Capital Corp, a real estate advisory firm, and CEO/co-founder of Junction Realty Partners Inc., a boutique private equity and real estate firm exclusively focused on developing mini-mid-rise residential rentals in Toronto.
-Mr. Poladian is also currently on the Board of Directors of two capital pool companies.
+He is currently CEO of Ravelin Properties REIT and sits on the board of directors of two capital pool companies.
+He is also Managing Director of Springhurst Capital Corp, a real estate advisory firm, and CEO/co-founder of Junction Realty Partners Inc., a boutique private equity and real estate firm exclusively focused on developing mini-mid-rise residential rentals in Toronto.
 Mr. Poladian holds a Bachelor of Commerce degree from the University of Toronto and is a Chartered Professional Accountant in both Canada and the United States.